svyzz/Bears/README.md

-# Cave Bears
+# Bears!
-A simple web application documenting the successes and travails of Cave Bears on Clash of Clans
+A simple web application documenting the successes and travails of Cave Bears (and other Bear clans?) on Clash of Clans